List of Hollyoaks characters introduced in 2021: Serena Chen-Williams

-Her first connection in the village is shown to be her step-sister, Lizzie (Lily Best), who she discovers has been dating Sid.
-Best, who portrays Lizzie, explained that Lizzie is unaware of their romantic history and that discovering it will "hit Lizzie like a ton of bricks" due to her close relationship with Serena.
-However, Best felt that if Serena wanted to continue a romantic relationship with Sid, her own character would support it.
-Lau revealed that Serena does still like Sid romantically and that despite trying to suppress them, it does not work.
-She explained: "It's difficult, because Lizzie really likes Sid.
-Lizzie isn't just Serena's sister, she's her best friend.
-So Serena has tried to close that door because it can't happen.
-Serena has tried to shut down her feelings, but maybe that's not the best thing to do.
-Suppressing your feelings is never a wise thing to do."

-Scenes see Becky Quentin (Katie McGlynn) make sinophobic comments to Serena, which Lau appreciated Hollyoaks for covering.
-She said that due to sinophobic comments being rampant during the COVID-19 pandemic, it was "a really important issue" for the soap to address.
-Lau explained that the comments hurt Serena badly, especially due to having experienced racism and xenophobia frequently.
-She added that the comments and drama with Sid combined could threaten to ruin her enjoyment of Chinese New Year.
-Another storyline then sees her learn that Dave is the father of Maxine Minniver (Nikki Sanderson).
-Lau explained that Serena is "a very emotional person" and that she "sees things as very black and white – either something is right or something is wrong".
-Her personality leads her to initially see Dave bonding with Maxine as a betrayal, especially after she learns that Dave has lied to her for years.

 Lexi Calder

 D.S.
 Lexi Calder, played by Natalie Anderson, made her first appearance on 29 October 2021.
 The character and casting was announced on 19 October 2021.
 Upon her casting, it was revealed that she would be appearing alongside characters including Grace Black (Tamara Wall), Felix Westwood (Richard Blackwood), Martine Deveraux (Kéllé Bryan) and fellow newcomer Nate Denby (Chris Charles).
 It was also teased that Lexi's arrival in the village would cause secrets to be unearthed about the Deveraux family.

 Speaking about her time on the soap, Anderson said: "I'm having so much fun, and everyone at Hollyoaks have been so lovely and welcoming."
 Upon her arrival, it is revealed that Lexi is a police detective who works with Nate.
 On 29 September 2022, she was killed by Silas Blissett (Jeff Rawle), making her his last victim before his own death.